isomerpages/nlb-biblioasia/_jan-to-mar-2013/Digging Bidadari’s Past: From Palace to First Muslim State Cemetery.md

 permalink: /vol-8/issue-4/jan-mar-2013/muslim-bidadari-cemetery/
 description: ""
 ---

+<img style="width:80%;" src="/images/Vol%208%20issue%204/Bidadari/Another%20perspective%20of%20Bidadari.jpg">
+ <div style="background-color: white;">The Bidadari Muslim cemetery in the 1990s before its exhumation.  <i>Courtesy of Goh Si Guim.</i></div>

-This article is a response to a call on the dearth of literature on Muslim cemeteries especially Bidadari.[^1] Ironically, documentation on Bidadari is lacking compared to the contemporary Bukit Brown cemetery or even the older Fort Canning Cemetery.
-For the case of Fort Canning, most of the surviving headstones have been preserved, embedded in a wall that stands till today.
+This article is a response to a call on the dearth of literature on Muslim cemeteries especially Bidadari.[^1] Ironically, documentation on Bidadari is lacking compared to the contemporary Bukit Brown Cemetery or even the older Fort Canning Cemetery.
+In the case of Fort Canning, most of the surviving headstones have been preserved, embedded in a wall that stands till today.
 In addition, tombstone rubbings of surviving headstones were made.
 For Bidadari, there was no systematic documentation, mapping or photography done of the cemetery that could at least remain a record for future reference and research.[^2]

-<img style="width:80%;" src="/images/Vol%208%20issue%204/Bidadari/Another%20perspective%20of%20Bidadari.jpg">
- <div style="background-color: white;">A perspective of Bidadari Muslim cemetery in the 1990s before the exhumation.  <i>Courtesy of Goh Si Guim.</i></div>

-In addition to the general lack of documentation on the Bidadari cemetery, there are limitations to reviewing a burial community such as the Muslim and/or Malay community.
+In addition to the general lack of documentation on Bidadari Cemetery, there are limitations to reviewing a burial community such as the Muslim and/or Malay community.
 First, a Muslim community in the early 20th century was diverse.
 Second, simpler gravestones in the Muslim cemetery are not much of a textual source.
-This was the case for the Muslim tombstones in Bidadari cemetery, Kampong Glam’s royal cemetery and Keramat Radin Mas Ayu at Mount Faber.
-Most tombstones in the vicinity of the royal keramats hardly have names inscribed on them– and these were members of royalty!
+This was the case for the Muslim tombstones in Bidadari Cemetery, Kampong Gelam’s royal cemetery and Keramat Radin Mas Ayu at Mount Faber.
+Most tombstones in the vicinity of the royal keramats hardly have names inscribed on them – and these were members of royalty!

 <img style="width:80%;" src="/images/Vol%208%20issue%204/Bidadari/big%20Muslim%20tombstone%20in%20Bidadari.jpg">
  <div style="background-color: white;">
-A big Muslim tombstone in Bidadari Muslim cemetery. <i>Courtesy of Goh Si Guim.</i></div>
+A big Muslim tombstone in the Bidadari Muslim cemetery. <i>Courtesy of Goh Si Guim.</i></div>

-Hence what is possible for the moment is a look into the history of the Bidadari estate and the history of its acquisition as the first Muslim state cemetery and first multi-religious cemetery.
+Hence what is possible for the moment is a look into the history of the Bidadari estate and the history of its acquisition as the first Muslim state cemetery and the first multireligious cemetery.
 This article provides an introduction to the history of burials in the Muslim/Malay community in Singapore, and contextualises the claim Bidadari has as the first Muslim state cemetery.

 Before Bidadari,[^3] Muslim burials were private events.
 There were three types of burials:

-(i) keramats that were considered “holy grounds” by the community and lastly;
+(i) keramats that were considered “holy grounds” by the community;

-(ii) licensed burials made up of burials on wakaf lands and state lands;
+(ii) licensed burials made up of burials on wakaf lands and state lands; and

 (iii) unlicensed Muslim burials performed mostly by the poor.

 #### **Keramats**

-Keramats are one of the oldest and well-known burials in Singapore.
+Keramats are one of the oldest, well-known burials in Singapore.
 It is usually a holy place that could be an old burial ground, cemetery, graveyard, object or place.
-The word is derived from the Arabic karamah, which means holy.[^4] Keramats are usually associated with dead persons of royal birth and sacred backgrounds.
-One of the oldest and most well-known keramat is Keramat Sultan Iskander Shah located at Bukit Larangan, or Forbidden Hill, at Fort Canning.
+The word is derived from the Arabic <i>karamah</i>, which means "holy".[^4] Keramats are usually associated with dead persons of royal birth and sacred backgrounds.
+One of the oldest and best-known keramat is Keramat Sultan Iskandar Shah located at Bukit Larangan (Forbidden Hill), today's Fort Canning.
 Keramats are often associated with mysticism and venerated as shrines.
 Keramats in Singapore are mostly related to the Islamic community and popular belief, and are connected to one or more cultural groups.
 It is a syncretism of animism, Hinduism and Islamic beliefs[^5]

-Some of the other well-known royal keramats are Keramat Bukit Kasita at Kampong Bahru, which was thought to have been in use for the last 400 years;[^6] Makam di Raja at Telok Blangah, which has been in existence for more than 100 years;[^7] the 200-year-old Kampong Glam royal cemetery[^8] and finally, Keramat Radin Mas Ayu at Mount Faber.[^9] Most keramats mentioned here are considered holy because of their association with dead persons of royal birth.
-Most of these tombstones in the vicinity of the royal keramats hardly have names inscribed on them.
+Some of the other well-known royal keramats are Keramat Bukit Kasita at Kampong Bahru, which was thought to have been in use for the last 400 years;[^6] Makam di Raja at Telok Blangah, which has been in existence for more than 100 years;[^7] the 200-year-old Kampong Gelam royal cemetery;[^8] and Keramat Radin Mas Ayu at Mount Faber.[^9] Most of these keramats are considered holy because of their association with dead persons of royal birth.
+The majority of the tombstones in the vicinity of the royal keramats hardly have names inscribed on them.

 #### **Licensed Burials: Wakaf and State Lands**